An Alternative Explanation of the Subud Exercise in Psychological Terms

 systems operate together seemingly in synch and adequately well most of the

-subroutines to form a more coherent, cohesive ‘joint’ map of reality.
-It irons
+priorities and mental subroutines to form a more coherent, cohesive ‘joint’ map

-out some of the wrinkles left behind by evolution, which didn’t need to bother
+of reality.
+It irons out some of the wrinkles left by evolution, which didn’t

-eventually become more productively engaged with the non-conceptual mode
+to eventually become more productively engaged with the non-conceptual mode

 throughout everyday life.